-Check out the new thematic historical marker maps through Google.
-The maps cover women's history, African American history, Hispanic history, World War I and the Texas Revolution.
-Use these to plan your next trip.
+Check out the thematic historical marker maps through Google.
+The maps cover African American history, Asian American history, Education in Texas (inlcuding Rosenwald Schools), Hispanic history, World War I, Women's history, and the Texas Revolution.
+Use these to plan your next road trip.

 Refinishing Official Texas Historical Markers

 Are you looking for a marker project for your county historical commission (CHC), group, or ogranization?
 Refinishing faded historical markers is a great way to get out into the community and help preserve the history of your area.
-THC Marker staff and the Hays CHC hosted a historical marker refinishing workshop to teach the public how to refinish a marker and make it look like new!
+THC Marker staff and our fall 2019 interns, Elizabeth Good and Taryn Turner, made this marker for the First Presbyterian Church (Travis Co) look like new!

 If you are interested in refinishing markers, please view our written or video instructions on the Refinishing Official Texas Historical Markers page.